Bucin Meaning In Bahasa

 Tiffany: Ih!
 Bawel banget sih loe!
 Udah ah!
 Cepetan cari cowo.
 Biar gantian gue yang masakkin buat elo.
 (You're so annoying!
 Go get a boyfriend!
 So that I can cook for you instead of you cooking for me.)

-Sarah has just made spaghetti in this scene, and then her sister came in and asked where she bought the spaghetti, and then Sarah answered that she made it herself.
+Sarah has just made spaghetti in this scene, and then her sister comes in and asks where she bought the spaghetti, and Sarah answers that she made it herself.

-Her sister seems to not believe in her, so Sarah explains it to her sister, and while she was explaining it to her sister, her sister didn't listen to her but was just busy doing the selfie.
-And then Sarah got angry with her sister because she wasn't listening when she spoke.
+Her sister seemed not to believe in her, so Sarah explained it to her sister, and while she was explaining it to her sister, her sister didn't listen to her but was just busy taking the selfie.
+Then, Sarah got angry with her sister because she wasn't listening when she spoke.

 And then her sister said this,